-Watts, Power Usage, and Heat Output
+Watts, Power Usage, and Heat Output (BTU)

-For the average room (about 10ft by 10ft), you’ll want a heater with a BTU rating of at least 5,200.
+Note: For the average room (about 10ft by 10ft), you’ll want a heater with a BTU rating of at least 5,200.

-Do keep in mind that the higher the BTU, the more power the unit will use.
+Do keep in mind that the higher the output, the more power the unit will use.
 But, so long as the wattage use and BTU rating of the unit are matched to the size of the space being heated, the power used will be far less than that used by your central heating system.